Good Housekeeping: History and profile

-Good Housekeeping Research Institute
+Good Housekeeping Institute

-In 1900, the "Experiment Station", the predecessor to the Good Housekeeping Research Institute (GHRI), was founded.
-In 1902, the magazine was calling this "An Inflexible Contract Between the Publisher and Each Subscriber."
-The formal opening of the headquarters of GHRI – the Model Kitchen, Testing Station for Household Devices, and Domestic Science Laboratory – occurred in January 1910.
+In 1900, the "Experiment Station", the predecessor to the Good Housekeeping Research Institute (GHRI), now known as the Good Housekeeping Institute, was founded.
+In 1902, the magazine was calling this "An Inflexible Contract Between the Publisher and Each Subscriber".
+The formal opening of the headquarters of the GH Institute – the "Model Kitchen", "Testing Station for Household Devices", and "Domestic Science Laboratory" – occurred in January 1910.

-In 1909, the magazine established the Good Housekeeping Seal of Approval.
-Products advertised in the magazine that bear the seal are tested by GHRI and are backed by a two-year limited warranty.
+In 1909, the magazine established the Good Housekeeping Seal.
+Products advertised in the magazine that bear the GH Seal are tested by GH Institute experts and are backed by a two-year limited warranty.
 About 5,000 products have been given the seal.

-In April 1912, a year after Hearst bought the magazine, Harvey W. Wiley, the first commissioner of the U.S. Food and Drug Administration (1907–1912), became head of GHRI and a contributing editor whose "Question Box" feature ran for decades.
+In April 1912, a year after Hearst bought the magazine, Harvey W. Wiley, the first commissioner of the U.S. Food and Drug Administration (1907–1912), became head of the Good Housekeeping Research Institute and a contributing editor whose "Question Box" feature ran for decades.
 Beginning with a "Beauty Clinic" in 1932, departments were added to the Institute, including a "Baby's Center", "Foods and Cookery", and a "Needlework Room".
 Some functioned as testing laboratories, while others were designed to produce editorial copy.

+In 1924, the British Good Housekeeping magazine set up its own Good Housekeeping Institute at 49 Wellington Street in Covent Garden, London.
+Its first director was Dorothy Cottington Taylor who ran the "a highly organised laboratory for testing and investigating every kind of household appliance, method, and recipe" for sixteen years.

-After the passage of the Food, Drug, and Cosmetic Act in 1938, Assistant Secretary of Agriculture Rexford Tugwell sought to promote a government grading system.
+After the passage of the Federal Food, Drug, and Cosmetic Act of 1938, Assistant Secretary of Agriculture Rexford Tugwell sought to promote a government grading system.
 The Hearst Corporation opposed the policy in spirit, and began publishing a monthly tabloid attacking federal oversight.
-In 1939, the Federal Trade Commission filed a complaint against Good Housekeeping for "misleading and deceptive" guarantees including its Seal of Approval, and "exaggerated and false" claims in its advertisements.
+In 1939, the Federal Trade Commission filed a complaint against Good Housekeeping for "misleading and deceptive" guarantees including the Seal, and "exaggerated and false" claims in its advertisements.
 The publisher fought the proceedings for two years, during which time competing editors from the Ladies Home Journal and McCall's testified against Good Housekeeping.
 The FTC's ultimate ruling was against the magazine, forcing it to remove some claims and phraseology from its ad pages.
-The words "Tested and Approved" were dropped from the Seal of Approval.
+The words "Tested and Approved" were dropped from the Seal.
 But the magazine's popularity was unaffected, steadily rising in circulation and profitability.
 In 1962, the wording of the Seal was changed to a guarantee of "Product or Performance", while dropping its endorsement of rhetorical promises made by the advertisers.
-In its varying forms, the Seal of Approval became inextricably associated with the magazine, and many others (e.g., McCall's, Parents Magazine, and Better Homes and Gardens) mimicked the practice.
+In its varying forms, the Seal became inextricably associated with the magazine, and many others (e.g., McCall's, Parents, and Better Homes and Gardens) mimicked the practice.

-In 2012, the test kitchen of the Good Housekeeping Research Institute was implemented into a new instructional cooking, nutrition, and exercise TV show on the Cooking Channel, entitled Drop 5 lbs with Good Housekeeping.